hkramer/wai-quick-start/source/writing.html.erb.md

 ##  Keep it short and simple

 Write in short, clear sentences and paragraphs.
 Front-load important messages.
 Split complex prose into a few short sentences.

+Break up long paragraphs loaded with information into bulleted lists Keep paragraphs to 60 words or fewer
+(I know I'm putting this in the explanation but I thought it was content that should be added but not sure it should be a separate item).

 {::nomarkdown}
 <%= example_start %>